Victoria Cobb, President of the Family Foundation

 “I’m thrilled that God has given me this unique opportunity to help empower families during this ‘such a time as this’ moment in the state’s history,” she said.

-Dr. Todd Gathje is Vice President of Government Relations at The Family Foundation.
-Todd brings excellent experience and subject matter expertise to many of our issues.
+Dr. Todd Gathje serves as Vice President of Government Relations at The Family Foundation, where he brings extensive experience and subject matter expertise to a wide range of policy issues.

-Todd joined The Family Foundation after spending 13 years in state government.
-From 2012 until 2018 he worked for the Virginia Department of Education managing the state's School Choice program, which has become one of the most effective initiatives for giving more parents greater options in providing the best quality education for their children.
+Todd joined The Family Foundation after 13 years in state government.
+From 2013 to 2018, he served at the Virginia Department of Education, where he managed the Commonwealth’s Education Improvement Scholarships Tax Credit (EISTC) program, now recognized as one of the most effective initiatives for expanding educational opportunities and empowering parents to choose the best options for their children.

-Prior to his time with VDOE, Todd was a tax policy analyst with the Virginia Department of Taxation.
-He also spent some time at the Attorney General’s Office under then Attorney General Bob McDonnell.
+Prior to his work at the Department of Education, Todd was a tax policy analyst with the Virginia Department of Taxation.
+He also served in the Office of the Attorney General under then-Attorney General Bob McDonnell.

-Todd earned his undergraduate degrees from Virginia Tech, and his MPA and Ph.D. in public policy and administration from VCU.
-He is also a graduate of the Sorensen Institute’s Political Leadership Program.
+Todd earned his undergraduate degrees from Virginia Tech, as well as his Master of Public Administration and Ph.D. in Public Policy and Administration from Virginia Commonwealth University (VCU).
+He is also a graduate of the Sorensen Institute’s Political Leadership Program through the University of Virginia.

-Within the core principles of TFF, Todd’s public policy interests include school choice, stem cell research, foster care and adoption, and the protection of religious liberty.
-Todd’s doctoral dissertation examined the stem cell research debate and the role of conservative Christian groups.
+Aligned with the core principles of The Family Foundation, his public policy interests include education freedom, stem cell research, foster care and adoption, and the protection of religious liberty.

 Todd and his wife have four children.